agilie/CircularPicker/README.md

 # CircularPicker
+We are pleased to offer you our new free lightweight plugin named Picker.

-CircularPicker is helpful for creating a controller aimed to manage any calculated parameter.
+AGCircularPicker is helpful for creating a controller aimed to manage any calculated parameter.
+For example, it can be used as a countdown timer or for keeping the score in the game interface.

+AGCircularPicker can be customized to meet your individual requirements.
+The developer can set the number of the controllers and their design by selecting a color, gradient and other similar parameters.
+In addition, it’s possible to specify the transition type for showing controllers on the screen.

 ## Example